abhik92/abhik92.github.io/index.md

 # About Me

 Hi!
-I am Abhik, currently a software engineer in New York City.
+I am Abhik and I am a software engineer.
-I graduated from Carnegie Mellon Univeristy in 2016 and have been at Bloomberg LP ever since, working in the Trading & Analytics Engineering department!
+I live in New York City and work for Bloomberg LP in the Trading & Analytics Engineering department.

 ## My Interests